dragonsploder/ascii-map-generator/README.md

 	b: width

+	p: place "stuff" (T or F)

-Note if you make (a) smaller then 10 and (b) smaller then 30, you may create an infinite loop
+Note if you make (a) smaller then min-shapesY and (b) smaller then min-shapesX, you may create an infinite loop